 The necessary documents required are a photocopy of the passport, and some other demographic and personal details that are necessary to be included in the health insurance application form.

 Which companies provide the residence permit insurance product?

 In the local insurance market there are several companies that insure people so that they can obtain their residence permit.
 For example, there is Intersalonica, Interlife, Interasco, Atlantic Union, Minetta etc.

 Are the costs on these products the same?

-In these products, in which the common required coverage is defined, there is a variety of prices that can be found.
+In these products, for which the common required coverage is specified, there is a variety of prices that can be found.